Trip Tips: In search of lost time in high-speed Tokyo

 For bragging rights, visit Sukiyabashi Jiro, a tiny basement sushi restaurant run by an octogenarian chef that hosted U.S. President Barack Obama when he visited Japan in April.
 Reservations at this three-Michelin-starred eatery must be made well ahead. (here)

 If you feel daring enough, try the fugu, a poisonous blowfish that can be fatal if improperly prepared.
 Torafugu Tei Monzen Naka-cho offers reasonably priced meals that include delicate slices of raw fugu fanned across a plate and chunks of the fish fried crisp in batter, finishing with a thick rice porridge.
-To drink, there is hot sake flavored with a toasted fugu fin. (r.gnavi.co.jp/b267803/lang/en/)
+To drink, there is hot sake flavoured with a toasted fugu fin. (r.gnavi.co.jp/b267803/lang/en/) (Editing by Tony Tharakan and Clarence Fernandez)